 j.
-If an employee is transferred to a separate division, entity or location in the city of New York, but remains employed by the same employer, such employee is entitled to all safe/sick time accrued at the prior division, entity or location and is entitled to retain or use all safe/sick time as provided pursuant to the provisions of this chapter.
-When there is a separation from employment and the employee is rehired within six months of separation by the same employer, previously accrued safe/sick time that was not used shall be reinstated and such employee shall be entitled to use such accrued safe/sick time at any time after such employee is rehired, provided that no employer shall be required to reinstate such safe/sick time to the extent the employee was paid for unused accrued safe/sick time prior to separation and the employee agreed to accept such pay for such unused safe/sick time.
+If an employee is transferred to a separate division, entity or location in the city of New York, but remains employed by the same employer, such employee is entitled to all safe/sick time and personal time accrued at the prior division, entity or location and is entitled to retain or use all safe/sick_time and personal time_as provided pursuant to the provisions of this chapter.
+When there is a separation from employment and the employee is rehired within six months of separation by the same employer, previously accrued safe/sick time and personal time that was not used shall be reinstated and such employee shall be entitled to use such accrued [safe/sick] time at any time after such employee is rehired, provided that no employer shall be required to reinstate such [safe/sick] time to the extent the employee was paid for unused accrued [safe/sick] time prior to separation and the employee agreed to accept such pay for such unused [safe/sick] time.

-§ 20-914 Use of safe/sick time. a.
+§ 20-914.
+Use of safe/sick time and personal time and COVID-19 child vaccination time. a.
 Sick time.
 1. An employee shall be entitled to use sick time for absence from work due to: